 In other words, the need for image data means that it is the JPEG header that is damaged or corrupt.
 The sample needs to be intact and shot with the same camera using the same settings (resolution, quality settings ) as the corrupt file(s).

 JPG-Repair is a utility to repair corrupt and damaged JPEG files that suffer from a corrupt header.
 It takes a known good sample, determines the header, processes the header and merges this header with the image data of the corrupt files.

-Steps to repair corrupt and damaged JPEG files with the free version
+Steps to repair corrupt and damaged JPEG files

 Prepare a folder to copy the corrupt JPEGs and Sample file to.
 Always work on copies of the corrupt files!
 The sample file needs to be shot with the same camera, using the same settings!
 Rename the sample to ‘sample.jpg’.

 Download and extract JPGRepair.
 There is no setup, just copy the .exe file where ever you like.
 Run JPGRepair (double click).